Am I a Candidate for a Breast Lift?

 At just three months, this is an early result.Photo Gallery

 An anchor breast lift was performed on this patient.

 The patient is a 42-year-old woman who went through an anchor breast lift procedure in which her own breast tissue was used to augment the upper pole fullness of her breasts.
 The end result is a significant lift of the breast, the return of the breast’s natural shape, and the fullness that was lost in the upper pole of the breasts.Photo Gallery

 GalaFLEX® surgical scaffolding is a mesh-like material that is inserted into the breast during the lifting procedure.
 By serving to reinforce the tissues, this mesh performs the function of an internal bra.
 Breast lifts performed with GalaFLEX® typically produce results that are more long-lasting.

 What Is Breast Lift Recovery Like?

-After your procedure, you may have a tube temporarily placed to drain fluid and excess blood.
-You will have some soreness, swelling, and bruising in your breasts; however, these side effects should dissipate within two weeks, and medication can be taken to alleviate any postoperative discomfort.
+Immediately following your procedure, a tube may be placed in your body to remove any fluid or blood that has accumulated.
+You will experience some soreness, swelling, and bruising in your breasts, however, these side effects will disappear within two weeks.
+Medicines can be taken to alleviate any discomfort post operation.